FredericGuilbault/lysmarine/doc/userdoc/README.md

 # What is LysMarine
-LysMarine a linuxOS based on the raspbian build script designed to run on a raspberry.
+LysMarine a linuxOS based on the raspbian core designed to run on a raspberry.

-His goal is to provide a stable, lowcost navigation computer for boats.
+The goal is to provide a stable, lowcost navigation computer for boats.

 # How it work